japajoe/GtkSharp/README.md

 # Dependencies
 See https://github.com/japajoe/gtk

-# Example
+# Disclaimer
 Please take note that this is a work in progress.
 I'll try to make it as complete as possible overtime, but for now it's just a proof of concept.
+If you are in serious need of a matured C# version of GTK then I recommend having a look at https://github.com/GtkSharp/GtkSharp

+# Example

 ![](GtkSharpExample.png)